aelbarbary/aelbarbary.github.io/about.md

 permalink: /about/
 ---

-I am a Muslim, Egyptian/American, a husband, a father of tow kids (Zakariah and Aliah) and a software engineer who has passion solving interesting problems in the simplest and most maintainable possible way.
-I love simple solution even if it is less efficient.
+I am an Egyptian/American, a husband, a father of tow kids (Zakariah and Aliah) and a software engineer who has passion solving interesting problems in the simplest and most maintainable possible way.
+I love to start with simple solutions even if it is less efficient. it is always easier to make a simple solution more efficient than changing/maintaining an efficient but sophisticated solution.

 ### More Information